kubecost/cost-prediction-action/README.md

 ## Usage

-Add this Action as a step in one of your Actions workflows and point it at some YAML files.
+Add this Action as a step in one of your Actions workflows and point it at a single YAML file or a directory containing at least one YAML file.
+Non-YAML files will be ignored.
+The YAML files will be interpreted as Kubernetes manifests and a cost prediction will be run on supported types of [Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).

+> If you aren't familiar with GitHub Actions, check out GitHub's [quickstart](https://docs.github.com/en/actions/quickstart)
+> documentation.

 ### Simple

 Below is an excerpt from a workflow written with this Action.
 This is the easiest way to add Kubernetes cost prediction to your CI.
+If you want a premade workflow file to riff on, check out the "Advanced" example below.

 ``` yaml
 - name: Run prediction